quadram-institute-bioscience/albatradis/data/albatradis_data/README.txt

 This runs albatradis script using the annotation and verbose mode using example data.
 Please run albatradis -h for more options.

+Alternatively, there is a small toy dataset that can be run to test functionality.

+albatradis -v -a reference_BW25113_short.embl 025mgLTricRep1.insert_site_plot_short.gz  controlLBrep1.insert_site_plot_short.gz